+Need a paragraph.

 Two governing equations were considered for the derivation of a model for the HVT experiment.
 These equations are: the Ideal Gas Law, and the Hydrostatic Pressure Equation.
 The Ideal Gas Law was chosen because the experimental design allows terms of the equation to be derived.
 For example, when the isolation valve is closed in the experiment, it traps a fixed number of air molecules, and the volume before and after can be calculated.
 Additionally, the air is not under extreme temperature and pressure so it can be approximated as an ideal gas.
 The Hydrostatic Equation was chosen because height is one of the measured parameters and allows calculation of the pressures in the main tube caused by water.
 The combination of these two governing equations leads to the final derivation of a model which accurately predicts real data and supports the initial assumption of a quadratic form.